tgracchus-zz/assetuploader/README.md

 * **Technical Notes:**
 In the PUT ​​/asset/<asset-id> endpoint we mark the asset as completed.
-This is done with a tag in the metadata object.
+This is done with a tag in the uploaded object.
 Since tags are eventually consistent, it might take a bit longer after the object is marked as uploaded.
 But, since the ### PUT ​​/asset/<asset-id> is async, it does not matter.

+## Solution concurreny model.
+- Post, S3 Put, Put Completed => ok
+- Post, S3 Put, Put Completed,Put Completed => ok => Put is idempotent
+- Post, S3 Put, Put Completed, S3 Put, Put Completed => ok => Will pick second s3 put given s3 converged (its eventual consistent in this case)
+- Post, S3 Put, Put Completed, S3 Put => => ok => Will pick second s3 put given s3 converged (its eventual consistent in this case)
+- Post, S3 Put, Put Completed, S3 Put, Put Completed

 ## Bonus point
-Create a persistent SimpleScheduler, so if the instance goes down, we can still be able to resume the jobs.
+- Create a persistent SimpleScheduler, so if the instance goes down, we can still be able to resume the jobs.

 ## Project Layout
 Following pkg, cmd and build patterns as seen here